kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lab_Querying_Multiple_Tables_Answers.md

 WITH EmployeeHierarchy AS (
     -- Anchor: Top-level managers
     SELECT
-        EmployeeID,
+        e.EmployeeID,
-        FirstName + ' ' + LastName AS EmployeeName,
+        e.FirstName + ' ' + e.LastName AS EmployeeName,
         Title,
         ManagerID,
-        CAST(FirstName + ' ' + LastName AS NVARCHAR(500)) AS HierarchyPath,
+        CAST(e.FirstName + ' ' + e.LastName AS NVARCHAR(500)) AS HierarchyPath,
         0 AS Level
-    FROM Employees
+    FROM Employees e
     WHERE ManagerID IS NULL AND IsActive = 1

     UNION ALL